infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/vertical-navigation-(vnav).md

 Step 4

-: Ensure that your navaids are tuned for the approach that you are expecting to fly
+: Ensure that your Navaids are tuned for the approach that you are expecting to fly